quux00/mybatis-koans/README.md

     git clone git@github.com:midpeter444/mybatis-koans.git

 Go into the mybatis-koans directory and either view it in your graphical directory explorer of choice or on the command line type `tree`.
-(If you don't have the tree command on Unix, go install it.
-If you are on Windows, I built a [simple version in Java](xxx).)
+(If you don't have the [tree](http://www.computerhope.com/unix/tree.htm) command on Unix, go install it.
+If you are on Windows, I built a [simple version in Java](https://github.com/midpeter444/tree), which you can use.)

 The koans come twice - once in "uncompleted" form and once in "completed" form.